Primary Care Review Course for Nurse Practitioners

 This course is designed for clinicians who want to:

-Strengthen clinical reasoning across the full scope
+Strengthen clinical reasoning across the full scope of primary care.

-Clarify referral thresholds and escalation triggers
+Clarify referral thresholds and specialist escalation decisions.

 Learning objectives